mcabs3/google-places-web/README.md

-# React Native Google Places
+# Google Places Web
-This library was created to provide the Google Place web API to be accessible for react native.
-There are already many other libraries that implement the Native SDKs, but this library will allow you to use the same library in both Web and Mobile experience.
+This library was created to provide the Google Place Web (JS) API to be accessible for React (Web & Native), and Node projects.
+There are already many other libraries that implement the Native SDKs, but this library will allow you to use the same library for both Web and Mobile experience.

 ## Installation